Publisher: Blizzard Entertainment

 Also Available On

 Diablo III is one of the most long-awaited games in history.
 StarCraft II and Duke Nukem Forever are in the same boat, but Diablo III is something else.
 Everyone who played the last two games was either in high school or college at the time and is now in their 30s and 40s.
 12 years in the making with so much turmoil and history to write a novel about.
 Now that the game is finally out is it any good?
 Blizzard surprised us with StarCraft II and how good that game is, but can they do it twice in a row?
 The answer is yes.
 The game has its fair share of problems, but they were mainly during launch with a plethora of glitches, balancing, and server issues.
 Most of the major problems have been patched now so I won’t spend time complaining about that because I didn’t experience any issues apart from the occasional server error.

 The story in Diablo III is fairly good, but only people who played the last two will truly appreciate it.
 I found the middle of the game to be pretty uneventful, but the ending was great with a few plot twists.
 You play as one of many hero classes who are trying to stop the Prime Evils from taking over the world.
 Not just Diablo, but Azmodan, Mephisto, Belial, and many others.
-One of the best things in the game is the many different locales from indoors to outdoors.
+One of the best things about the game is the many different locales from indoors to outdoors.
 The art style is absolutely beautiful leaving you with plenty of great scenery to look at.